 1. Dragging items onto Rows and Columns and getting it right

-Ok, this sounds like a no-brainer, I mean click on the measures or the dimensions you want on the shelves and drag and drop.
+Ok, this sounds like a no-brainer, I mean click on the field you want on the shelves and drag and drop.
 Or double-clicking and let Tableau decide.
 Simple.
 Well…yes…but that doesn’t really put you in control and Tableau might not always know what you want to do.

 When building a simple bar chart it is quite straight-forward but when building tables with multiple elements on the shelves it can get a bit tricky.